lapsumchan/MVMR-cML-SuSiE/README.md

 subset.idx <- which(step1.res < 0.05 / 27)
 exposure.ids.subset <- exposure.ids[subset.idx]
 ```
 which is stored in `exposure.ids.subset` and will be used in step 2 of MVMR-cML-SuSiE.
-In this case, we used a Bonferroni correction cutoff of `0.05 / 27`, where 27 corresponds to the number of PCs explaining 95% variability.
+In this case, we used a Bonferroni correction cutoff of `0.05 / 27`, where 27 corresponds to the number of principal components (PCs) explaining 95% variability of the metabolite.
 This gives us 43 metabolite exposures remaining to work with.
 Notice the cutoff being used is study-specific and should be varied accordingly.
 ### References

 [1] Borges, Maria Carolina, et al. "Role of circulating polyunsaturated fatty acids on cardiovascular diseases risk: analysis using Mendelian randomization and fatty acid genetic association data from over 114,000 UK Biobank participants."
 BMC medicine 20.1 (2022): 1-14.